About Jordan Reeves

 Jordan smiles while holding a microphone and sitting, looking over at Chelsea Clinton who is holding a microphone and talking

 Jordan’s journey has just begun.
 She wants to use her life experiences to enhance an acting career.
 She knows her work can help further a new conversation about people with disabilities and show others that differences are an essential part of life.
-She’s thrilled to be a member of Purchase College Conservatory of Theatre Arts’ Company 52 and looks forward to earning a BFA in acting by 2028.
+She’s thrilled to be a member of Purchase College Conservatory of Theatre Arts’ Company 52 and looks forward to earning a BFA in acting.